F.05 Prisoner accounts and purchases

 - The appropriate canteen list must be completed for purchasing; grocery, toiletries, phone cards, stamps and confectionary items.

-- The total value / amount of the order cannot exceed the prisoner’s available trust account balance.
+- The total value of the order cannot exceed the prisoner’s available trust funds and must not exceed $70.

-- Prisoners are able to purchase phone cards via the canteen shopping system, inclusive of their $70.00 weekly expenditure.
+- Prisoners can purchase phone cards via the canteen shopping system, inclusive of their $70.00 weekly expenditure.

-- Prisoners are still permitted to have phone cards sent in via mail or received via visits.
+- Prisoners are permitted to have phone cards sent in via mail or received via visits.

-- All issued cards, whether purchased or provided by family, must be endorsed with the prisoner's name in indelible ink.
+- All phone cards, provided by friends or family (i.e. not purchased through Canteen), must be endorsed with the prisoner's name in indelible ink.

-- Unit officer sends canteen lists to the appropriate administration support officer.
+- Collect completed canteen forms from prisoners and forward to the appropriate administration support officer.

 F.05.03 Receiving and distribution of canteen goods